shino369/Frontend_Technical_Assessment/README.md

 Code test for Bowtie frontend engineer interview.\
 Perform CRUD for doctor appointment.\

+Feature:

+- user can make appointment
+- user can see appointment record
+- user can search doctor
+- user can see doctor detail

 [URL of deployed site in netlify](https://62b76949fe722135ab6bb13b--loquacious-cassata-5727ac.netlify.app/)

 ### `Choice of Package`